djalbat/inference/README.md

     if (update) {
       const { ... } = update;

-      // Change the children in some benign way in response to an update.
+      // Change the children in some benign way.
     } else {
-      // Return the children for the first time.

       return (

         ...